-The market capitalization above includes the data of 22,309 cryptocurrencies that CoinMarketCap tracks.
+The market capitalization above includes the data all cryptocurrencies that CoinMarketCap tracks.
 Additional coins exist, but their market capitalization is likely to be tiny.
 Survivorship bias may be present as the methodology of coin tracking may shift and reconstitute the available coin history.
-Sources: CoinMarketCap.com and Macrobond, as of 12 January 2023.
+Sources: CoinMarketCap.com and Macrobond, as of 6 March 2024.
 Past performance does not guarantee future results.